Bullseye-0xD4763/Auto-OS/README.md

 # Auto-OS
-A script desgined to automate linux OS hardening tasks.
+A script desgined to automate linux OS hardening practices.
 Version 1.5

 ```bash
 It currently performs these operations: